diego-galdino/Erdos_Data_Science_Bootcamp_May22_CoverMyMeds/README.md

 This project is a requirement of completion for the Spring 2022 Data Science Bootcamp at the Erdos Institute (https://www.erdosinstitute.org/).
 This is a corporate project sponsored by CoverMyMeds (https://www.covermymeds.com/).

-Group Members: Diego Galdino and Wayne Uy
+Group Members: Diego Galdino and Wayne Uy.

 ## Problem statement